 How Does an Opendime Work?

 The Opendime does not reveal the private key to anyone before this chip is popped out.
-Once the private key on an Opendime is accessible, it’ll also flash differently to let you know whenever it is plugged into a device.
+Once the private key on an Opendime is accessible, it’ll also flash differently when it’s plugged into a device to let you know.

 Coinkite deliberately designed the Opendime so that it could be manufactured and sold at the lowest possible price point.
-That’s why the Opendime looks like a barebones USB drive.
+That’s why the Opendime is just a barebones USB drive.
 The benefit of this is that each Opendime is cheap enough that you don’t feel bad when you need to destroy it to access your Bitcoin (BTC).

 If you’re in the United States or Canada, then the best place to buy Opendime is from Coinkite’s official website.